 Blue Wing Olives (BWO) is the common name used to describe a very prolific Wisconsin mayfly hatch that occurs on trout streams all over the state.
 The Blue Wing Olives are small mayflies that many fly fishermen use to describe several different mayfly species.
-Although there are totally different mayfly species they are all small, have blueish-gray wings and olive to brownish-olive bodies.
-By the way, the wings can vary from light to dark and gray to bluish gray depending on the species.
+Although there are totally different mayfly species they are all small, with 2 tails as adults.

 The wings can vary from light to dark and gray to bluish gray depending on the species.
 Some, like Baetis have a small hind wing as adults, while others like Acentrella turbida have no hind wing.
 Body colors of the adults will vary.